Protect Your Baby and Your Home at the Same Time

 Apply a fabric and upholstery protective spray to your furniture to prevent any stains from accidents or spills.

 Lay down blankets to protect your carpet or area rug during tummy time or when changing their diaper.

-Consider purchasing a handheld shampooer for your rug or carpet to keep your carpet clean and reach deeper dirt, food, or stains.
+Consider purchasing a handheld shampooer for your rug or carpet to keep your carpet clean and avoid deeper dirt, food, or stains.

-Place baby wipes and supplies out of reach of the baby, but keep them handy for any accidents.
+Place baby wipes and supplies out of the baby's reach, but keep them handy for any accidents.